WouterVandeWiele/robox2024/Readme.md

 Welkom bij het Robox 2024 (v2) project.
 Hier vind je alle informatie omtrent dit project.
 Voor de aanloop van FRI3D hebben we al wat basisinformatie gepubliceerd om je wegwijs te maken met de radio.
 In de weken na het kamp gaan we nog wat updates toevoegen om de functionaliteit van Robox v2 te verbeteren en uit te breiden.
 Dus hou deze website in het oog.
 Er zal dan uitgelegd worden hoe je zelf de udpate kan uitvoeren.
 Om deze website terug te vinden volstaat het om de QR-code op de achterkant van de radio te scannen.

-- status update: de eerste update is bijna klaar en zal binnenkort vrijgegeven worden.
-Binnenkort geven we hierover meer details.
+- status update: de eerste update is klaar en verkrijgbaar.
 We gaan ook de documentatie op deze site uitbreiden en trachten in het nederlands en engels aan te bieden.
 - Voor degenen die het project nog verder willen steunen of een bijdrage willen leveren mogen een donatie doen via https://buymeacoffee.com/erowin
 - Heb je vragen over het project kan je via github een issue openen of ons contacteren via discord in deze server: https://discord.gg/HG2vBjpU9c (vragen naar @erowin of @wally)

 Welcome at the Robox 2024 (v2) project, here you will find all information about this project.
 Before FRI3D we have already published some basic information to get to know your radio.
 In the next comming weeks after the camp we will add some firmware updates to increase the functionality of Robox V2.
 So keep an eye on this site.
 There will appear an explanation on how to execute the update all by yourself.
 To find back this webpage you can scan the QR-code on the back of the radio.

-- update: the first firmware update is almost ready and will be released soon.
-We will add the release notes soon as well.
-We will also extend the documentation a bit and we will try to provide a dutch and english translation of the documentation.
+- update: the first firmware update has been releas and can be downloaded here: https://woutervandewiele.github.io/robox2024/ (check the dutch manual for the installation of the update)
 - For the ones who want to support the project can donate here: https://buymeacoffee.com/erowin
 - If you have questions about the project you can contact us on discord in this server: https://discord.gg/HG2vBjpU9c (you can ask for @erowin or @wally)